 In addition to the introduction of LTPD aligned technical criteria the Award will begin to recognise Clubs through their commitment to ‘live’ the Award.
 This is a change from previous years where Clubs could adopt a range of policies and subsequently be awarded.
-Clubs will now be required to provide evidence that policy and procedures have been in place for a period of __ months prior to their consideration of an Award.
+Clubs will now be required to provide evidence that policy and procedures have been in place prior to their consideration of an Award.

 The Award continues to gain strength in its link to our District Associations who provide clarity and perspective when it comes to the assessment of a Clubs progress.

 The Club Awards identified in this table don’t tell the full story.
 Within these figures are Clubs that have renewed their Award regularly since inception or Clubs that have been upgraded.
 For example, Perth United Soccer Club are a perennial Bronze club with a small volunteer Club Board and membership base while further to the west Innisifil Soccer Club as moved from Bronze (2008) to Silver (2011) and then Gold (2013).
 The ongoing support and interaction between Club Development Staff and the Club Excellence awardee allows for regular follow up for advancement and consultation on club progress in a meaningful and beneficial way to our Club Volunteers.
 To provide a little more insight into the status a Club may carry we’ve outlined them below.